 The two types of SMSF pensions available are:

-- Account-based pension: An account-based pension gives you unlimited access to your account balance but how long your money lasts depends on the investment returns that your pension assets deliver.
+- Account-based pension: An account-based pension gives you unlimited access to your account balance but how long your money lasts depends on the investment returns that your pension assets deliver, and the amount you withdraw each year.
 You also must withdraw a minimum amount each year, based on your age.
-I explain the minimum payments in the article What a relief!
-Minimum pension payments reduced by 25% for 2011/2012 and 2012/2013 years.
+I explain the minimum payments in the article Minimum pension payments back to normal for 2013/2014 year, and for 2014/2015 year.

 - Transition-to-retirement pension (TRIP): A TRIP is available to those who have reached preservation age (currently 55) but have not retired from the workforce.
-You run the TRIP in a similar way to running a regular account-based pension, but you cannot withdraw lump sums from a TRIP (that is, it is a non-commutable pension), and you can withdraw no more than 10% of the account balance each year in pension payments.
+You run the TRIP in a similar way to running a regular account-based pension, but you cannot withdraw lump sums from a TRIP (that is, it is a non-commutable pension), and you can withdraw no more than 10% of the account balance each year in pension payments, and you also must withdraw a minimum amount.
 I explain how TRIPs work in the article TRIPs: 10 interesting facts about transition-to-retirement pensions.

 Converting a SMSF account from accumulation phase to pension phase involves quite a few steps, and depending on your motivation, it is possible to do these steps yourself.
 I list what I consider to be the main steps (14) in my book DIY Super For Dummies, 2nd edition (Wiley), although anyone running a SMSF should conduct their own research and ensure any strategy fits in with their individual needs.